-As of February 29, 2024, the Company had total outstanding letters of credit in the amount of \$14.5 million.
-These letters of credit are issued for a number of reasons, but are most commonly issued in lieu of customer retention withholding payments covering warranty or performance periods.
-In addition, as of February 29, 2024, a warranty reserve in the amount of \$5.0 million was established to offset any future warranty claims.
+As of February 28, 2025, we had total outstanding letters of credit in the amount of \$15.4 million.
+These letters of credit are issued for a number of reasons, but are most commonly issued in lieu of customer retention withholding payments covering warranty, performance periods and insurance collateral.
+In addition, as of February 28, 2025, a warranty reserve in the amount of \$5.4 million was established to offset any future warranty claims.